Updated: Feb 13, 2020

 To attract website visitors, to fill your inbox with enquires and to make your phone ring, you will need to know how to:

-From a search engine perspective, it is quite misleading that these websites claim to be optimised for high rankings in search.
-They certainly should allow your business to be found by "brand" in search but SEO is complex and competitive and no builder tool can guarantee to deliver high rankings for non branded and competitive search terms.
+From a SEO perspective, it is quite misleading that these website builder tools will deliver a high ranking website for all users.
+They should allow your business to be found by "brand" in search but SEO is complex and competitive and no builder tool can guarantee to deliver you high rankings for non branded competitive search terms.

 'Organic SEO' is a specialist discipline where top rankings are highly contested and sought after.
-Its very unlikely that a paint-by-numbers website builder platform will deliver large volumes of organic search traffic to your website.
+Its very unlikely that a paint-by-numbers website builder platform will automatically deliver large volumes of organic search traffic to your website.

 Getting traffic to your free website is the first big hurdle.
 Assuming you at the least solve this problem with paid search advertising, then the next challenge is to get your traffic to convert into enquiries and leads.
 This is typically a function of delivering a great visitor experience and consistently meeting content expectations so that visitors feel compelled to make contact with you.

 Enquiry conversion is a function of many elements and it is especially dependent on the structure of content, pathways to content and of course the content itself.
 Good design adds the icing on the cake and brings the whole website experience together.

 The website has become the front shop for many businesses in today's online world.
 It's often the first touchpoint that prospective customers have and it imparts a first impression of your business.